 The DNR is authorized to use the AFS ramp on Ft.
-Wainwright throughout the fire season and is responsible to:
+Wainwright throughout the fire season and agrees to:

-Provide to AFS by May 15 annually, a list of all aircraft that routinely operate at the AFS ramp.
+Provide AFS with a list of all DNR aircraft that are expected to routinely operate at the AFS ramp by May 15 annually.
 The list will include aircraft type, vendor name, and aircraft tail number.

-Provide all logistical support requirements for their personnel associated with aircraft parked at the AFS ramp.
+Provide all logistical support requirements for DNR personnel associated with aircraft parked at the AFS ramp.

-Follow the current AFS Standard Operating Procedures for the Management of Hazardous Materials and Hazardous Waste to dispose of any hazardous materials and hazardous waste generated by DNR on Ft.
-Wainwright.
+Manage all hazardous materials and hazardous waste generated by DNR on Ft.
+Wainwright according to the current AFS Standard Operating Procedures for the Management of Hazardous Materials and Hazardous Waste.

 Fire Scene Aviation Organization and Communications